 One of the things I enjoy most about practicing bankruptcy law is that most clients have no problem meeting the requirements for filing bankruptcy.
 When clients realize this, the relief I see on their faces or hear on the other end of the phone means they are one step closer to leaving financial stresses behind.

 Income—While there are a few exceptions, generally clients qualify for a Chapter 7 if they meet the income and assets guidelines set by the federal bankruptcy laws.
 If you make less than the median income in North Carolina, you automatically qualify.
 However, most who make more than the median income still qualify by passing what is called the Means Test (something your bankruptcy attorney determines for you).

-Income—If you have too much income for a Chapter 7, a Chapter 13 is available to you.
-In a Chapter 13, you pay back a small percentage to your creditors over time in bankruptcy—typically less than 10 percent—but nowhere near what you owe today.
+Income—If you have too much income for Chapter 7, Chapter 13 is available to you.
+In Chapter 13, you pay back a small percentage to your creditors over time in bankruptcy—typically less than 10 percent—but nowhere near what you owe today.

 Call An Attorney

 The easiest way to get your questions answered is to pick up the phone and call us.
 We can usually answer your questions in one phone call and you’ll save time and energy searching the internet for answers.
 You can reach us at 704.749.7747.
 We’re here to help.